Our top pick for

 There are a few different ways that this level of interest in shorting MacroGenics shares can be evaluated.

-MacroGenics's "short interest ratio" (SIR) is the quantity of MacroGenics shares currently shorted divided by the average quantity of MacroGenics shares traded daily (recently around 636418.31442464).
-MacroGenics's SIR currently stands at 6.17.
-In other words for every 100,000 MacroGenics shares traded daily on the market, roughly 6170 shares are currently held short.
+MacroGenics's "short interest ratio" (SIR) is the quantity of MacroGenics shares currently shorted divided by the average quantity of MacroGenics shares traded daily (recently around 1.0 million).
+MacroGenics's SIR currently stands at 3.08.
+In other words for every 100,000 MacroGenics shares traded daily on the market, roughly 3080 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MacroGenics.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against MacroGenics.

 Find out more about how you can short MacroGenics stock.